 Designed around our ultrasonic banding machines, we provide a variety of automated packaging equipment for use in the corrugated industry.
-From standard to fully-automated, these systems require little-to-no operator assistance and can be fully customized to meet your packaging needs.
-Some of the automated solutions we've provided in the past include:
+From standard to fully-automated, these bundle systems require little-to-no operator assistance and can be fully customized to meet your packaging needs.
+Some of the automatic systems we've provided in the past include:

 ATS - US-2000 TRS-SW